KwanYoon/KwanYoon/README.md

 ### Hi there 👋

 🎓 My name is Kwan.
-I am a third year **Computer Science student at the University of Waterloo**.
+I am a fourth year **Computer Science student at the University of Waterloo**.

 🌱 I’m interested in **Software Engineering, Full-Stack Development, and Computer Science.**

-🔭 I’m currently working on **Boardgame Central**, a **React.JS application** that hosts classic boardgames such as **Reversi, Chess, and Battleship**.
-You can find some of my best works in the pinned repositories below!

 📫 Check out my website at **https://kwanyoon.github.io/portfolio-site/**, and email me at **k9yoon@uwaterloo.ca** for any inquiries!